sparkfun/SparkFun_RTK_Firmware/docs/displays.md

 ![Multiple COM ports shown](img/Serial/SparkFun_RTK_Facet_-_Multiple_COM_Ports.jpg)

 If the power state of a device is not known (for example, because a display may be malfunctioning) the device can be connected to USB.
-If one or more COM ports enumerate, the device is ON (shown above).
+If one or more COM ports enumerate, the device is on(shown above).
 If no COM ports are seen, the device is fully powered off.

 ## Rover Fix